serverlessworkflow/specification/specification.md

 }
 ```

-Once iterations over the completed orders complete, workflow execution finishes as our ForEach state is an end state (i.e., has the "end" property defined).
+Once iterations over the completed orders complete, workflow execution finishes as our ForEach state is an end state (i.e., has the `end` property defined).

 So in this example, our ForEach state will send two confirmation emails: one for each of the completed orders
 defined in the "orders" array of its data input.